BartmanAbyss/vscode-amiga-debug/README.md

 ## How-to-use
 - `Amiga: View Memory`, `Amiga: Set Force Disassembly`, `Amiga: View Disassembly (Function)` are available from the command palette <kbd>Ctrl+Shift+P</kbd>
 - Use the command `Amiga: Open Terminal` to open a shell with the environment set to use the included tools like `elf2hunk`, `gcc`, `gnumake` etc. (e.g. `gnumake clean`)
 - Frame Profiler: function-level + DMA profiling: during a debugging session, press the `Profile` button on the right of the debug toolbar, and 1 frame will be profiled.
+Press the rightmost button to profile 50 frames.
+Mark your WaitVBLs etc with calls to `debug_start_idle()` and `debug_stop_idle()` to show correct CPU usage under thumbnails.
 - Size Profiler: profile the size of your executable: right-click an ELF file in the Explorer, and select `Amiga: Profile File Size`
 - WinUAE debug overlay: see debug_* calls in template project's main.c
 - WinUAE: